ingramali/Zudhia/README.md

     bash color.sh<br>
     python3 zudhia.z3ntl3 .py -check creditcard/bin<br>

-Do not type creditcard or bin numbers with with white spaces otherwise cannot checkup.
+Do not type creditcard or bin numbers with with white spaces otherwise cannot checkup.<br>
+<h3>Run it at a Linux Distrobution!</h3>